keboola/docker-demo/README.md

 # Keboola Docker Demo

 This is a working example of a Docker working in KBC.
-Functionality is simple, splits long text columns into multiple rows and adds index number into a new column.
+Functionality is simple, splits long text columns into multiple rows and adds index number into a new column and writes the result into `/data/out/tables/sliced.csv` file.

 ## Install & build